jon-chun/jon-chun/README.md

 **ANONIMIZED ABSTRACT:**
 As artificial intelligence becomes increasingly integrated into various technologies and decision-making processes, concerns about trust, safety, and potential manipulation of humans by AI systems are growing.
 This study, however, explores the reverse scenario: how humans might influence AI decision-making.
 The research examines the impact of prompt reframing and empathetic backstories on the ethical decision-making processes of advanced language models.
 A novel benchmark is introduced, enabling human-in-the-loop evaluations of how both confidence and compassion in AI ethical decision-making are affected by framing and empathy.
 This research represents a pioneering effort in understanding the bidirectional nature of human-AI influence in ethical contexts.

+* <a href="https://arxiv.org">"Comparative Global AI Regulation: Policy Perspectives from the EU, China, and the US"</a>
+* SSRN and ArXiv (final edits)

+As a powerful and rapidly advancing dual-use technology, AI offers both immense benefits and worrisome risks.
+In response, governing bodies around the world are developing a range of regulatory AI laws and policies.
+This paper compares three distinct approaches taken by the EU, China and the US.
+Within the US, we explore AI regulation at both the federal and state level, with a focus on California's pending Senate Bill 1047.
+Each regulatory system reflects distinct cultural, political and economic perspectives.
+Each also highlights differing regional perspectives on regulatory risk-benefit tradeoffs, with divergent judgments on the balance between safety versus innovation and cooperation versus competition.
+Finally, differences between regulatory frameworks reflect contrastive stances in regards to trust in centralized authority versus trust in a more decentralized free market of self-interested stakeholders.
+Taken together, these varied approaches to AI innovation and regulation influence each other, the broader international community, and the future of AI regulation.

 * <a href="https://openreview.net/forum?id=pmUUK1CKI5&noteId=pmUUK1CKI5">"AIStorySimilarity: Quantifying Story Similarity Using Narrative for Search, IP Infringement, and Guided Creativity"</a>
 * CoNLL 2024 (accepted)